RE-EDITT and Compass

 There are existing tools for delivering online CBT.
 However, these are not as effective as they could be for those with LTCs because the context of the LTC and lived experience of the patient is often not taken into consideration.
 The impact of the LTC and factors involved in the psychological adjustment of living with a long-term illness may require specialist support different to that offered for primary mental health issues.

-To create the website and hosting platform, the team is working with SPIKA, a technical agency which focuses on writing software solutions to create engagement, build relationships, enhance wellbeing and boost performance.
-The initial programme has been designed as suitable for a range of different LTCs, addressing anxiety and/or depression in the context of having any LTC.
-Following the initial version, tailored programmes for specific patient populations can be ‘cloned’, for example developing a version of Compass specifically targeted at those with Multiple Sclerosis (MS).
+To create the website and hosting platform, the team worked with SPIKA, a technical agency which focuses on writing software solutions to create engagement, build relationships, enhance wellbeing and boost performance.
+The initial programme had been designed as suitable for a range of different LTCs, addressing anxiety and/or depression in the context of having any LTC.
+Following the initial version, tailored programmes for specific patient populations could be ‘cloned’, for example developing a version of Compass specifically targeted at those with Multiple Sclerosis (MS).

-The project works with colleagues across King’s Health Partners, the Southwark Improving Access to Psychological Therapies (IAPT) service and Guy's and St Thomas' psychology services.
-This ensures that the product is informed by clinical experience, responds to the needs of our patients, and that we can trial implementation in a front-line setting.
+The project worked with colleagues across King’s Health Partners, the Southwark Improving Access to Psychological Therapies (IAPT) service and Guy's and St Thomas' psychology services.

-The project aims to build a clear pathway for patients to enter treatment by linking with mind and body partners including Integrating Mental & Physical healthcare: Research, Training & Services (IMPARTS), IAPT, clinical health psychology and liaison psychiatry.
+The project built a clear pathway for patients to enter treatment by linking with mind and body partners including Integrating Mental & Physical healthcare: Research, Training & Services (IMPARTS), IAPT, clinical health psychology and liaison psychiatry.